ihh/funkscene/README.md

 	#NEXT The bankers are pretending not to notice you.
 You brush some imaginary phlegm off your leather jacket.
 	#NEXT This bank has gotten used to you.
 Time to take your punk ass elsewhere.
 	#STOP

+If you want access to the current state of the cycler, you can give the state variable a name

+	#CYCLE(wind) The wind sighs.
+	#NEXT A light rain spatters.
+	#NEXT You feel a chill.
+	#LOOP
+	#SECRETLY #IF wind == 2 #CHOOSE I pull my cloak tighter around me. #FOR #( Wimp. #BACK #)

+The state is an integer starting at zero; so, in the above example, the option to pull the cloak tighter only appears when the text about feeling a chill has been shown.

+Note that there cannot be any whitespace between the `#CYCLE` and the opening bracket.

 Programmatically generated choice lists